xpl/wyg/README.md

   }
 ```

 **Relative size** encodes the calculated size of a media item, relative to page width.
-It is done this way so you can generate adaptive markup, which is abstract from absolute metrics and screen sizes.
+It is abstract from absolute metrics and screen sizes, so a responsive layout could be generated from that schema.

 Here's how you can describe an element which height is encoded as a percentage of its width, with pure CSS: